 You can use online financial tools to get you on track.
 For example, the free and secure Personal Capital Retirement Planner is an interactive tool that can help you with all aspects of retirement financial planning.
 Millions of people use the tool to see what they can do to improve their chances of retirement success.

 You should also think about how you will pay for medical and long-term care expenses in retirement.
 Some people think that Medicare will cover most or even all of their healthcare expenses in retirement.
 But this usually isn’t the case.
 There are usually monthly premiums associated with Medicare, and Medicare typically covers very little if any long-term care expenses.

 Another option is an Individual Retirement Account (IRA), especially if you don’t have access to a 401k at work.
-In 2021, you and your spouse can each contribute up to $6,000 to a traditional or Roth IRA or $7,000 if you’re 50 years of age or over.
+In 2022, you can contribute up to $6,000 to a traditional or Roth IRA, or $7,000 if you’re 50 years of age or over.
 You may qualify for a tax deduction with a traditional IRA, which could lower your current taxes.
 With a Roth IRA, you can make qualified withdrawals tax-free once you reach retirement.

-One way to approach retirement financial planning is to view it from the perspective of planning by life stage.
+One way to approach retirement financial planning is to plan by life stage.
 In other words, what retirement planning steps should you be taking at each of the key stages of your life?